ironwolphern/template-ansible/README.md

-# **template-ansible-role**
+# **template-ansible**
 ===========================

-Description of a ansible role
+Description of a ansible playbook

 *Requirements*
 --------------

-Requirements for this ansible role
+Requirements for this ansible

 *Role Variables*
 ----------------